-Failed neck or back surgery syndrome is a condition that can target nearly half of people that have undergone any type of surgical intervention.
-Continuous pain after surgery, or even returning pain after minimal or temporary relief, is an indication of failed back surgery syndrome.
-This can also be referred to as post laminectomy syndrome.
+Failed neck or back surgery syndrome is a condition that occurs in nearly half of all people who have undergone any type of surgical intervention.
+Continuous pain after surgery, or even returning pain after minimal or temporary relief, are both indicators of failed back surgery syndrome.
+This condition is also known as post-laminectomy syndrome.

-The medical experts at the Spine Care Center can help manage your condition after a failed back surgery.
-Once diagnosed, your physician can effectively treat you conservatively with minimally invasive treatments to avoid any further surgical interference.
-Typically an MRI or CT scan with contrast can highlight the key findings in the patient’s pathology to identify where your pain is generated.
-At the Spine Care Center, we offer treatments such as:
+The medical experts at The Spine Care Center can help manage your condition after a failed back or neck surgery.
+Once your condition has been diagnosed, your physician can treat you conservatively with minimally invasive treatments to avoid any further surgical interference.
+Typically, an MRI or CT scan with contrast can help your physician identify the location of your pain.
+Some of our most common treatments include, but are not limited to:

 Your failed back or neck surgery syndrome treatment plan will be fully explained to you at the time of your appointment.
 If you would like to learn more about our neck and back pain treatments, then please call or email our office.
 We look forward to helping you return to pain-free living.